t-moe/defmt-or-log/defmt-or-log/README.md

 Furthermore, the `defmt-or-log` crate provides:
 * the `FormatOrDebug` trait, that uses `core::fmt::Debug` or `defmt::Format` as super-trait and provides matching blanket implementations.
 This is useful for specifying trait bounds.
 * the `Debug2Format` struct, which behaves similar to `defmt::Debug2Format`, but does nothing extra if using `log`.
+* the `Display2Format` struct, which behaves similar to `defmt::Display2Format`, but does nothing extra if using `log`.

 See [examples/derive.rs](./examples/derive.rs).

 You may either enable the `log` or the `defmt` feature but not both.
 The feature `at_least_one` (enabled per default) generates a compiler error if neither `log` nor `defmt` are enabled.

-This repository, also provides the `defmt-or-log-macros` crate, which Proc Macros to conditonally derive `core::fmt::Debug` or `defmt::Format`, depending on the enabled features.
+This repository, also provides the `defmt-or-log-macros` crate, that contains Proc Macros to conditonally derive `core::fmt::Debug` or `defmt::Format`, depending on the enabled features.

 ## Supported macros (`defmt-or-log` crate):